 Kitty’s career as an author, travel writer, cooking teacher, and tour organizer spans more than twenty-five years.
 Once a food columnist for the Los Angeles Times, Kitty has written for most major food publications including Fine Cooking, Sunset, and Bon Appetit.
 She hosted 2 television series of her own, and has appeared on national television in the US and abroad.

 She has been a guest lecturer and presenter at venues in California and beyond: from the Los Angeles Public Library, to the City of Chicago, the Smithsonian Institution in Washington DC, cooking schools, museums, and universities.
 She taught Moroccan cuisine at the famed Rancho La Puerta Spa in Tecate, Mexico, for several years.
-Her monthly enewsletter, The Kasbah Chronicles, is now in its tenth year.
+Her monthly enewsletter, The Kasbah Chronicles, is now in its thirteenth year.

 PUBLIC SPEAKER: Kitty has been a guest on public radio, and has been interviewed twice on the BBC’s The World.
 In 2003, she participated in The Book and the Cook event in Philadelphia (PA).
 She has been a featured presenter for the Chicago Culinarians, the Los Angeles Times Festival of Books, the City of Chicago, the California Farm Conference, the convention of the International Association of Culinary Professionals, Kraft Foods USA, the famed Golden Door Spa (Escondido, CA), and, on three occasions at the Ahwahnee Hotel’s annual Chef’s Holiday in Yosemite National Park, as well as many other venues.
 In 1992 and 1999, she gave seminars on North African cuisine and culture at the Smithsonian Institution in Washington, D.C.